mckenjam/Fanduel-Optimizer/README.md

 # Fanduel Optimizer

-Fanduel Optimizer is a Python implementation of the knapsack problem using Fandual players and salaries
+Fanduel Optimizer is a Python implementation of the knapsack problem using FanDuel players and salaries

 ## Installation